Atelfo/Atelfo.github.io/_posts/2023-02-26-pharmaceutical-blockbusters-the-past-present-and-future.md

 #### Prediction #2: It gets harder than ever to defend blockbuster revenues
 - Fast followers get faster than ever; median lead times for first-in-class drugs decreases to less than 6 months
 - The durability of blockbuster revenues decline.
-Validated targets become crowded with follow-on drugs and competition for patients is fierce
+Validated targets become crowded with follow-on drugs and competition for patients is fierce.
+New price-control policies (most notably the Inflation Reduction Act) constrain the prices and revenues of top-selling drugs
 - Durability and defensibility of revenues becomes a key industry buzzword; instead of putting emphasis on being first-to-market, companies will focus on being best-to-market and hard to copy
 - Biologic revenues fall off much faster following biosimilar entry than they do today, and act more like small molecules.
 The kinks in the biosimilar market get worked out; incentives and loopholes that favour incumbent brands are mostly closed.
 Patient and physician acceptance of biosimilars improves to near parity with small molecule generics.
 Biosimilar manufacturing costs come down, leading to greater price discounting